 There’s actually more than one way to get to the ThankYou Rewards portal but for the sake of simplicity, I’m going to focus on just one.

-At the top of the Citi account page click on “Rewards & Benefits” and then select “ThankYou Rewards”
+At the top of the Citi account page click on “Rewards & Offers” and then select “ThankYou Rewards”

 You should now be in the ThankYou Rewards portal and faced with a page that looks something like this: